famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

+Create a Family Media Plan to create goals and rules for screen time using [this resource.](https://www.healthychildren.org/English/media/Pages/default.aspx#wizard)

+Track your child's specific time spent on screens to learn just how much they are a part of their daily routine using [this resource.](https://www.nhlbi.nih.gov/health/educational/wecan/downloads/screen-time-log.pdf)

 ## Encouraging Physical Activity

 Many sources have emphasized the importance of encouraging motor development and physical activity as a priority over screen time for young children.
 This[ article](https://raisingchildren.net.au/pre-teens/healthy-lifestyle/physical-activity/screen-time-physical-activity) has put forth some tips on how we can utilize screens themselves to encourage activity in young children, including: